umd-lib/dcfug2017-03/index.md

 * Continue loading new content first
 * Migrate Fedora 2 content to Fedora 4
-* Move off of direct filesystem storage for large objects
+* Move off of direct filesystem storage for binaries
 * General-purpose cache to replace Loris' custom cache
 * Retain our repository-centric model